 And besides, our love and respect for our kids shouldn’t be based on a sense of our rights, or even what we think a child deserves.
 Our respect for them has to be selfless, active, and not dependent upon our mood or their behavior.
 And even when our kids’ behavior brings them some negative consequences and hard lessons, we can still treat them with respect.

 What’s the secret?
-It isn’t easy to pull off, and I definitely haven’t been perfect at it through the years, but I believe it’s found in this statement by a wise man: “The mouth speaks what the heart is full of.”
+It isn’t easy to pull off, and no dad is perfect in this regard, but there’s great wisdom in this statement: “The mouth speaks what the heart is full of.”

-So, treating your children with respect begins with filling your heart with unconditional love for them Tweet this! .
+So, treating your children with respect begins with filling your heart with unconditional love for them.
 Really embrace the idea that your child is special and unique.
 Each one has gifts, abilities and interests that cause him to see the world and process information in a distinctive way.
 And those qualities in your child that are mostly annoying right now could be shaped and refined over time and become real assets in his future.

 That’s also a good thing to keep in mind: our kids are works-in-progress.
 Think back to when you were their age; you weren’t fully mature at that stage of life either, right?